Table of Contents

 Check out our post for more info Sloth Habitat Loss Could Cause Sloth Extinction

 Do sloths know how to swim?
 Yes, yes they do.
 They can swim up to three times faster in water than they can crawl on land.
 Go sloths go!

-A sloth can slow their heart down which enables a sloth to hold their breath for up to 40 minutes.
+A sloth can slow their heart down which enables a sloth to hold its breath for up to 40 minutes.

 How Long Can Sloths Live?